loda-lang/loda-programs/programs/oeis/list6.md

 * [A314026](http://oeis.org/A314026) ([L12 program](314/A314026.asm)): Coordination sequence Gal.5.130.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314032](http://oeis.org/A314032) ([L39 program](314/A314032.asm)): Coordination sequence Gal.6.324.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314034](http://oeis.org/A314034) ([L30 program](314/A314034.asm)): Coordination sequence Gal.5.132.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314038](http://oeis.org/A314038) ([L16 program](314/A314038.asm)): Coordination sequence Gal.6.616.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314038](http://oeis.org/A314038) ([L14 program](314/A314038.asm)): Coordination sequence Gal.6.616.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314039](http://oeis.org/A314039) ([L23 program](314/A314039.asm)): Coordination sequence Gal.5.299.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314040](http://oeis.org/A314040) ([L21 program](314/A314040.asm)): Coordination sequence Gal.4.133.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314049](http://oeis.org/A314049) ([L15 program](314/A314049.asm)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314051](http://oeis.org/A314051) ([L36 program](314/A314051.asm)): Coordination sequence Gal.5.308.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314052](http://oeis.org/A314052) ([L14 program](314/A314052.asm)): Coordination sequence Gal.6.639.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314056](http://oeis.org/A314056) ([L39 program](314/A314056.asm)): Coordination sequence Gal.4.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314057](http://oeis.org/A314057) ([L37 program](314/A314057.asm)): Coordination sequence Gal.6.635.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314067](http://oeis.org/A314067) ([L21 program](314/A314067.asm)): Coordination sequence Gal.3.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.